kevindoblea1/kevindoblea1/README.md

 Hi, I'm Kevin Alvarenga, a Full Stack Developer 🚀 from Honduras![:honduras:](https://i.imgur.com/6k6Qs2n.png), I have extensive experience in the design and building of web applications.

 - 🔭 I'm currently working on Bluetek
-- 🌱 I'm currently learning Javascript
+- 🌱 I'm currently learning React and Pyton
 - 🤔 I'm looking for help with the lerning route
 - 💬 Ask me about tech support.
 - 📫 How to reach me: kevin.alvarenga93@gmail.com